Using My Entomology Degree to Figure Out What Fly Fishing is All About

 As someone with a formal education in entomology, it is super interesting to learn about the similarities and differences in the way entomologists and fly fishermen talk about bugs, and while I may not fully understand the tossing and whirling that is happening, I now know there is a method to the madness.
 These fishermen clearly know what they are talking about and what they are doing, which is unsurprising because outdoor recreationists are well versed and knowledgeable in what they do.
 While everything may not line up exactly with the scientific world, their knowledge is in no way incorrect.
 This just goes to show that there is knowledge in experience, and you don’t need a degree in bugs to know about or enjoy the fascinating world of entomology.

-Jacob is a 2021 Naturalist for SIHA.
+Jacob was a 2021 Naturalist for SIHA.
 He really likes insects, and you can often find him flipping over logs and rocks to look for critters.
 When he is not on the hunt for bugs, he enjoys spending his time hiking and exploring new areas.